One weird trick to reduce Eleventy Image Build Times by 60%

 Eleventy Image includes a fair number of caches and performance optimizations to make this default behavior pretty fast.

-- It uses a memory cache to de-duplicates multiple requests to optimize the same image.
+- It uses a memory cache to de-duplicate multiple requests to optimize the same input image.

 - It uses an on-request image processing engine to avoid processing images during local development.